South Korean court removes Yoon from office in unanimous impeachment verdict - UPI.com

 Yoon claimed that he declared martial law on Dec.
 3 to protect the public from "pro-North Korea anti-state forces" in the Democratic Party that were obstructing his agenda and paralyzing the government.
 Lawmakers were able to overturn the martial law decree hours later in a dramatic early-morning vote held as special forces troops dispatched by Yoon stormed the Assembly.

-The impeached president has also continued to repeat unsubstantiated claims of election fraud alongside intimations of other nefarious North Korean and Chinese plots.
+"The Constitutional Court's ruling was a decisive step to uphold human rights protections and democratic values," she said.

-Yoon's supporters have echoed and amplified the conspiracies on platforms such as YouTube, with their demonstrations at times turning violent.
-In January, dozens of angry protesters stormed Seoul's Western District Court after Yoon was formally arrested for his martial law attempt, breaking windows, destroying property and injuring 17 police officers.
+The presidential leadership vacuum ahead of the election comes amid daunting international challenges for the country, analysts noted.

-Public opinion has remained solidly in favor of Yoon's removal from office.
+While political factions remain sharply divided, public opinion has been in favor of Yoon's removal from office.
 In a survey released on Friday ahead of the verdict by pollster Gallup Korea, 57% percent of respondents said Yoon's impeachment should be upheld, while 37% said it should be dismissed.

 Yoon is still facing a separate criminal trial on insurrection charges, which is slated to begin on April 14.
 He was being held in a detention center near Seoul, but was released in March.